alexwlchan/alexwlchan.net/src/_posts/2020/2020-10-09-a-sprinkling-of-azure.md

 title: Replicating Wellcome Collection's digital archive to Azure Blob Storage
 tags: wellcome digital-preservation azure
 link: https://stacks.wellcomecollection.org/a-sprinkling-of-azure-6cef6e150fb2
+index:
+  image: /images/2020/azure-blob-card.jpg
+  tint_color: "#235b99"
+summary: How and why we keep copies of Wellcome's digital collections in multiple cloud storage providers.
 ---

 I've written about some of the work we did at Wellcome Collection over the summer: